ichen-lab-ucsb/EasyDIVER/README.md

 `conda install pandaseq`

-In order for the pipeline to be called from any directory and for the pipeline to call the translator reliably, both scripts must be placed in `/usr/local/bin/` upon download.
-For example, these files can be placed in that directory with:
+In order for the pipeline to be called from any directory and for the pipeline to call the translator reliably, both scripts must be placed in a directory that is in the user's PATH environment variable upon download.
+For example, for Unix/Linux users, scripts could be placed in `/usr/local/bin/` upon download.
+These files can be placed in that directory with the command:

 `cp /path/to/pipeline.sh /path/to/translator.py /usr/local/bin/`

-To install EasyDIVER, execute from the local directory where it's stored (the first command makes it executable, the second comman installs EasyDIVER):
+To make EasyDIVER executable, enter the followign command from the local directory where it's stored:

 `chmod +x easydiver.sh`

-`sudo install easydiver.sh`

-The pipeline will not be found unless it is stored in the working directory or in `bin/`.
-Also, the pipeline will not be able to find the translator if it is not stored in `bin/`.
-If EasyDIVER is not installed, then the command bash and the full script name (easydiver.sh) must be used to run the pipeline (e.g. `bash easydiver.sh -i [-o -p -q -h -a -r -T -e]`).
+The pipeline will not be found unless it is stored in the working directory or in a directory that is in the user's PATH environment (e.g. `bin/`).
+Also, the pipeline will not be able to find the translator if it is not stored in a directory that is in the user's PATH environment (e.g. `bin/`).
+If EasyDIVER is not made executable, then the command bash must be used to run the pipeline (e.g. `bash easydiver.sh -i [-o -p -q -h -a -r -T -e]`).

 # Usage